 Throughout her career Iliana has been working on the application of high-throughput sequencing data for analysis of biodiversity from the genomic to the ecosystem level.
 In her research she uses a variety of data types, from single marker metabarcoding, to metagenomics, and whole genome data to investigate how species diversity and distributions change, and how organisms adapt to environmental change.

-For more information on projects and open positions visit our Research and Bista Lab pages.
+For more information on projects and open positions visit

 T. Voria cave